General Client FAQs

 What are your fees?
 What are the fees for?
 Can I reduce them?

-- You can view our fees here or under the "Open an Account" tab.
+- You can view our fees on our fees page or under the "Open an Account" tab.

 What can I invest in?
 How do I invest in it?
 What is the process?